 Scheduling & Notifications

-They provide drag-and-drop scheduling, precedence constraints, as well as dynamic downstream task adjusting.
+They provide drag-and-drop scheduling, precedence constraints, and dynamic downstream task adjusting.
 Confirmation, along with notifications, minimizes delays and incorrect communication.

 Field / Mobile Tools